ameenmv/MVGBT/README.md

 this is chatbot i will work on it in the nexy few days w hstbdl chatgpt hahahah

-stoped untill i finish the tasskkkk
+stoped untill i finish the tasskkk